 Can you treat patients with disabilities or serious health issues?

 Yes, we have a cottage that is wheelchair accessible and outfitted for patients with disabilities.
-With physicians and a nursing staff on site, we can accommodate individuals with serious health conditions.
+With a nursing staff on site, we can accommodate individuals with serious health conditions.

 Will insurance cover treatment?